 Months of entry

-- Be taught by recognised experts with extensive knowledge in groundwater hydrology, environmental geology and contaminated land
+- Learn from recognised experts in the field, with extensive knowledge of groundwater hydrology, environmental geology and contaminated land management

 - Environmental organisations